A page that is compiled of typical questions. Don’t see yours here? Email it to us!

 Per JCK Inc., the contractor hired by the city to do the work, the pipe is 2-inch PVC, located about 3.5-feet down.
 The pipe’s opening is located on the house-side of the newly poured sidewalk pad.

 Am I allowed to shovel snow into the street, from my driveway?
 What if it got there placed there by the plow clearing the streets?

 Depositing of snow/ice/slush into city streets is unlawful.
 For more information, refer to page 34 of the City of Novi’s Homeowner Manual.

 My neighbor has a dog that is constantly barking.
 What can I do?

 Dogs are a realistic part of living in a subdivision.
 If you feel the barking is excessive, we recommend you approach your neighbor letting them know of your feelings.
 If you feel uncomfortable approaching your neighbor, let MGHA know.
 MGHA will be happy to work as a mediator to resolve the issue.
 If, in the end, nothing is resolved, the police can get involved.

 I just moved to the subdivision and I would like to get involved with the association.
 Who should I contact?

 Feel free to contact any board member.
 They will notify you of upcoming events and committees looking for help.
 This is a great way to make new friends while bettering the community.
-Also, contact us so we can get you a new member packet in the mail.

 My family is moving out of the subdivision and the title company needs a letter stating that we are “current” on all due payments.
 Who do I contact to get this letter?